mpeeples2008/ArchNetSci/_book/index.md

 ## Acknowledgements{-}

 This project and the associated book were made possible thanks to the support of several generous funding sources including: The Carlsberg Foundation, in the context of the Past Social Networks Project (CF21-0382); the National Science Foundation through both the Archaeology and the Measurement, Methodology, and Statistics programs (grant #1758690 and #1758606); and the School of Human Evolution and Social Change at Arizona State University.
+Thank you to Jens Emil Bødstrup Christoffersen for providing detailed comments on and for testing the initial version of this document.
+Any errors that remain are our own.

 ![](images/NSF_Logo.png){width=150px} ![](images/ASU_SHESC_Logo.png){width=300px}

-# Gettings Started with R{- #GettingStarted}
+# Gettings Started with R and R-Studio{- #GettingStarted}

-In order to follow along with the code and examples in this document, you will need recent installations of both R and R Studio on your computer.
-R and R studio are available for Windows, MacOS, and Linux/Unix.
+In order to follow along with the code and examples in this document, you will need recent installations of both R and R-Studio on your computer.
+R and R-studio are available for Windows, MacOS, and Linux.
 This Section provides a very brief overview of how to get up and running.
 Following this, we introduce the basics of R and R-Studio to get you ready for the tutorials in the remainder of this document.
+If you follow this tutorial here we are confident you will then be able to start to engage with the examples and code in the remainder of the document.

 ## Download and Install R{- #InstallR}